jclark/pc-ptp-ntp-guide/pps-nics.md

 The most commonly used network card with a PPS input is the [Intel I210-T1](https://www.intel.com/content/www/us/en/products/sku/68668/intel-ethernet-server-adapter-i210t1/specifications.html).
 Although it's a 10-year old product, it remains an excellent choice.

-As well as the original Intel cards, there are OEM version that work fine and are cheaper, but you need to choose ones that have the same layout as the Intel original and include the 6-pin SDP header.
+As well as the original Intel cards, there are OEM versions that work fine and are cheaper, but you need to choose ones that have the same layout as the Intel original and include the 6-pin SDP header.
 The only visual difference betweens between the OEM version and the Intel original are